 Financial Aid: Financial Aid is also available up to $400 toward registration and up to $250 toward travel on a need basis.
 If the amount awarded does not meet participant needs, they have 48hrs to cancel their registration for their $250 deposit to be returned.
-Financial Aid request deadline is December 20, 2019.
+Register before completing the Financial Aid Form.

 Sunday September 20: Fly into Keflavik International Airport before 11:00am.
 Drive to Grindavik for lunch.
 Drive to The Blue Lagoon for an afternoon of relaxing in the geothermal pools.
 Drive to B14 Hostel, Faxafen 11, Reykjavík, Iceland (We have the place to ourselves – twin beds in gendered rooms).
 Prepare and eat dinner there.
 Get to know you games.

 Monday September 21: Prepare breakfast and a pack a lunch.
 Golden Circle Tour (in our vans) including: Thingvellir National Park, Snorkel Silfra Fissure, Geysir Geothermal Field, Gullfoss Waterfall, Friðheimar Tomato and Horse Farm, and Kerid Crater.
 Prepare and eat dinner back at B14 Hostel.
 Metaphysical Discussion.